gabrielodom/pathwayPCA/README.md

 ### `AESPCA_pVals()`

 1. <span style="color:blue"> can we add first k PCs option in the example?
 Or set it to k=2. </span>

+This is governed by the `numPCs` argument in the `*_pVals()` functions.
+It defaults to 1.
+We can easily change the default to 2, or any number less than `min.features` (which defaults to 3).

 2. <span style="color:blue"> is it possible to add returning per gene score/association (association of PCs with features, we need to talk with Dr. Chen about this) </span>

+To me, because this package is designed with pathway *attribution* in mind, specific gene scoring should not be the focus of the package functions.
+If necessary, we could add some basic feature attribution tests for the genes from the top X pathways, but these functions would necessarily have to preserve the FDR from the pathway calculation.
+An ad hoc method could be to simply return any genes that appear in more than one of the top X pathways.
+This would not require any "testing", and it would not inflate the pathway FDR values.

+I've created the `topGenes()` function to take in the output $p$-value data frame from either `AESPCA_pVals()` or `superPCA_pVals()` and a valid supervised `Omics*` object.
+I create a matrix with all pathways as the columns and all genes as the rows, with a 1 in the $i, j$ entry of the matrix if gene $i$ is an element of pathway $j$ (after trimming the pathways to the assay data frame suplied).
+Then I multiply each pathway membership indicator column by the negative natural logarithm of the $p$-values for that pathway.
+This function then returns a named numeric vector of the gene sums of these scores, sorted in descending order.
+This function is built, tested, and documented.
+Furthermore, I've googled the relationship between the top 5% of genes and colon cancer, and almost all of them have published research papers dedicated to (or at minimum mentioning) their relationship with colon cancer.
+This was nice to see.

+I need to add a `topGenes()` example to the two vignettes.

 3. <span style="color:blue"> Also, in the return table should we add a column of number of available assayed features/genes in pathways </span>

+That's been handled through the `trim_size` column discussed above.